Legendaddy (album): Singles

 "Rumbatón", referred to by Daddy Yankee as "the album's flagship", was released as a single simultaneously with Legendaddy on March 24, 2022.
-It was accompanied by a music video directed by Dominican filmmaker Marlon Peña, which depicts a newlywed couple that end up joining a street party in Cabo Rojo and features cameos by Luny, DJ Joe and Trebol Clan member Periquito.
+It was accompanied by a music video directed by Dominican filmmaker Marlon Peña, which depicts a newlywed couple that end up joining a street party in Cabo Rojo and features cameos by Luny, DJ Joe and Trébol Clan member Periquito.
 It peaked at number 82 on the Billboard Global 200 and number one in Puerto Rico and Mexico for three and one weeks, respectively, and reached the top five in El Salvador, Honduras and Uruguay and the top 10 in Chile, Ecuador and Peru.
 It is the album's highest-peaking song in Spain, reaching number 11 and eventually receiving a platinum certification for units of over 60,000 track-equivalent streams.
 It was the 89th song with most radio spins of 2022 in Latin America, with 95,520, and was the album's most-played track of the year in Bolivia, Chile, Costa Rica, Ecuador, El Salvador, Panama, Peru, Spain, Uruguay, and Venezuela.

-"Remix" was also released as a single on March 24, 2022 alongside a music video directed by Venezuelan director Daniel Durán.
+"Remix" was also released as a single on March 24, 2022, alongside a music video directed by Venezuelan director Daniel Durán.
 It peaked at number 147 on the Billboard Global 200 and number one in Puerto Rico and Monitor Latino's Mexico for four and two weeks, respectively, as well as the top five in Honduras.
 In the United States, it reached number one on the Billboard Latin Airplay, ranked within the top 20 on its Hot Latin Songs and Bubbling Under Hot 100 charts and received a Latin platinum certification for units of over 60,000 track-equivalent streams.
 It was the 70th best-performing single of 2022 on Billboard's Hot Latin Songs year-end chart and the 10th on its Latin Airplay list.
 It was the most-played radio song of the year in Puerto Rico, with 5,600 spins, and the 57th in Latin America, with 113,350.
 It was also the album's best-performing track of the year in Honduras and Mexico.